elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 [19]

 mistletoe and evergreens, and the afternoon was spent in informed conversation and in the enjoyment of refreshments.
-The only paper read was by Miss Margaret Piggott, whose subject was: "A War-Time Christmas in a North Carolina Plantation."
+The only paper read was by Miss Margaret [Moore] Piggott, whose subject was: "A War-Time Christmas in a North Carolina Plantation."
 Miss Piggott's father was a commandant of the Confederate State's Medical Laboratory near Lincolnton, North Carolina.
 An amusing description was given of the Christmas feast, over which the guests made merry, notwithstanding the fact that its principal features were cakes made of sorghum molasses, and egg-flip made of brandy distilled from persimmons or of rum from the sorghum molasses, and the modest meal illuminated by candles made by the hostess herself, with wicks plaited by her little children.

 A number of gifts of books were received yesterday by the Club, including Cardinal [James] Gibbons's "Faith of our Fathers" and "Our Christian Heritage," presented and inscribed by the author, "Goth's Tales of the Chesapeake" and "Mrs. Reynolds and Hamilton," presented by the author "Goth," (George Alfred Townsend,) and Mrs. M. [Marguerite] E. Easter's volume of poems "Clytie."